Xalgorithms/rm-functions/README.md

 every incoming rule is considered _long term_ and, unless private, should be included with the rule when uploaded.

+Every table requirement without a path will be interpreted as an _input requirement_ and, when rules are being found, accompanying tables with the following parameters will be required.

 ```json
 {
     "id": "38936c5e",